Obsidian Essay] Essay Collection: Recordings from Seoul (Summer 2025) - Love letters to my female ancestors

 I'm grateful to share Recordings from Seoul — a new collection of essays I wrote during a recent trip to South Korea.
 What began as reflective notes on memory evolved into something more layered: a written homecoming across time, identity, and legacy.

-I’m EJ Elena Shin — an impact investor and writer shaped by a transnational life.
-Born in Seoul, educated in Toronto and New York, and shaped by time with German and Israeli host families, I now live in London, navigating the space between expat and immigrant.
-For over two decades, I built a global career in finance while distancing myself from Korean cultural spaces.
+I'm EJ Elena Shin — an impact investor and writer at heart.
+I was born in Seoul, grew up in Toronto and New York with German and Israeli host families.
+I now live in London.
+Over the past two decades, I built a global life and career in finance independently while distancing myself from anything that was Korea related.

-In the midst of this, I also came to see that I had been living in a kind of limbo — suspended between worlds.
+In the midst of this, there was another dimension to my cultural identity.
+I also came to see that I had been living in a kind of limbo — suspended between worlds.
 Not entirely white, not entirely Korean.
-I tried to assimilate into Western culture, believing that erasing my Korean identity was the only way to stay relevant in Western spaces.
-But now I realize I don’t need to choose.
+When I was a teenager — just like any other adolescent trying to fit in and understand their place in the world — I tried to assimilate into Western culture, believing that erasing my Korean identity was the only way to stay relevant in Western spaces.
+Or should I say, to keep my independence intact.
+But now I realize I don't need to choose.
+All I ever wanted was the space and freedom to exist as myself, not bound by anyone or anything — a state of not being owned, and of not owing anyone anything.
 I can be both Korean and American, and also Canadian and British — carrying the fullness of my identity without apology.

 This collection marks a turning point — a reconciliation.

-It is not memoir, but emotional cartography.
+It is not just a memoir.
 Writing here became an act of repair: reclaiming voice, body, and belonging on my own terms.
-For the first time, I no longer find Korean language or culture triggering.
+For the first time, I no longer find Korea triggering.
 What once felt like exile now feels like re-integration — with the past, and with the parts of myself I had left behind.

 This is a love letter to my ancestors — to my grandmothers and the women who came before them.
-My lineage stretches far: my mother’s line back to 57 B.C., my father’s to the 9th century.
+(Note: My lineage stretches far: my mother's line back to 57 B.C., my father's to the 9th century.)
+And this is also for my future offspring.

-If you’ve ever wrestled with diaspora, legacy, or the question of what it means to return — I hope this offers a moment of resonance.
-A little more held.
+If you've ever wrestled with diaspora, legacy, or the question of what it means to return — I hope this offers a moment of resonance.
+A little safer and held.
 A little more seen.
+I hope my story inspires you to be yourself and find your own voice more confidently, without asking anyone's permission, because you are worth it!

 And when was the last time you wrote — just because?